chadkluck/serverless-video-converter/README.md

 aws s3 cp large-video-file.mp4 s3://<VideoSourceBucket>/
 ```

-Or using a separate process such as an online video upload mechinsim or other automated process.
+Or using a separate process such as an online video upload mechanism or other automated process.

 ### Output